yqrashawn/conflux-portal-docs/docs/en/portal/Best_Practices.md

 ## Registering Tokens with Users

-When a user opens their Conflux Portal, they are shown a variety of assets, including tokens.
-By default, Conflux Portal auto-detects some major popular tokens and auto-displays them, but for most tokens, the user will need to add the token themselves.
+When a user opens their ConfluxPortal, they are shown a variety of assets, including tokens.
+By default, ConfluxPortal auto-detects some major popular tokens and auto-displays them, but for most tokens, the user will need to add the token themselves.